-- Pour 2 cups water in your Instant Pot and place the wire rack that came with the cooker in the water.
-Place the unpeeled beets on the rack and close the pressure valve.
-Secure the lid and set the cooker to manual (pressure cooking) for 5 minutes.
-Let the steam release naturally after the countdown.
+- Pour 2 cups water in your Instant Pot and place the wire rack (trivet) that came with the pot in the water.
+Place the unpeeled beets on the rack.
+Secure the lid, making sure the steam release handle is on 'sealing'.
+Press the pressure cooking button (high) and set the timer for 5 minutes.

-- Open the IP and take out the beets.
+- When the timer beeps on the instant pot, wait for 5 minutes, then do a pressure release.
+Open the cooker and take out the beets.
 Peel and cut into small pieces.

-- Take the yogurt in a bowl and mix all the ingredients.
+- Take the yogurt in a bowl and mix in the roasted and crushed cumin, salt and sugar.
 Beetroot raita is ready to be served.

-- As mentioned earlier, the cooked beets can be pureed for a smooth raita if that's what you want.
-There is no difference in the taste.
+- The cooked beets can be pureed for a smooth raita if that's what you prefer.

 Did you make this recipe?
 Don't forget to give it a star rating below!

 I am in love with this raita, the color and the idea of using beets is genius.
 I need to try it soon I bet it is delcious.

 What a delicious spin on raïta, sounds like a crowd pleaser dip!